In the introduction to cell biology

 and receptor mediated endocytosis

-sections it has been discussed that the end goal of this overall project is to create nano-particles conjugated to proteins that can then but incubated with cells and used to track where the signalling proteins go and exactly what they do.
-Ultimately it would also be nice to produce nano-drug carriers, particles that can carry drugs to exactly the right places in the right cells so they can work without producing any unwanted side effects - one of the biggest problems with today's drugs.
+sections it has been discussed that the end goal of this project was to create nano-particles conjugated to proteins that can then be incubated with cells and used to track where the signalling proteins go and exactly what they do.
+Ultimately it would also be nice to produce nano-drug carriers, particles that can carry drugs to exactly the right places in the right cells so they can work without producing any unwanted side effects, but that is a much bigger undertaking.

 In the non-specific endocytosis

 section an understanding was gained about how to stop nano-particles from entering cells when unwanted, and in the receptor mediated endocytosis